branner-non-code/notes/CONTENT/Encryption/Encrypt_Gmail_on_Firefox.md

 ## Encrypt Gmail on Firefox

- 1. **[Mailvelope](https://github.com/toberndo/mailvelope/releases)** (accessed 20140131) is under active development, and where I am it works today for encryption with my public key.
+ 1. **[Mailvelope](https://github.com/toberndo/mailvelope/releases)** (accessed 20140131) is under active development, and where I am it works today for encryption with public keys.
 Release is reportedly planned for Firefox v.
 27 (v.
 26 is current today).
 Until then, the README describes building from a Git clone of the project — not sure it's advisable to download the `.xpl` file alone and try to install it.
 To install:

         Tools
          => Add-ons